aantron/better-enums/doc/tutorial/3-iterate.md

         return 0;
     }

-%% description = Iterating over all Better Enums constants.
+%% description = Using Better Enums to iterate over all the constants of an enum, as well as over its names.
+Also shows the same with C++11 for-each syntax.